Saudi list of most-wanted suspected terrorists: List of January 2011

 According to the Saudi Gazette, the list was published by Interpol on January 5, 2011.

 They reported one of the wanted men was 18, 34 of the men were between 20 and 30, and the remaining 12 were between 30 and 40.

 The list of 47 suspects included the following individuals:

 Suspects who remain at large, or otherwise unaccounted for

-Hani Al Mubarak, the flight student from Saudi Arabia, has been located by Kimberly Zechman Webster in Jeddah, Saudi Arabia.

 According to the Agence France Presse, the SPA News Agency reported on May 23, 2009, that three Saudis suspected of ties to Al Qaida returned to Saudi Arabia and turned themselves in to authorities.

 The Arab News reported the identities of the three men were not made public, but that they had not been listed on the February 2009 most-wanted list.

 The Saudi Gazette reported that only two of the men voluntarily surrendered and that the third man was captured in Yemen.

 On October 19, 2010, when reporting the surrender of Jabir Jubran Al Fayfi and Badr Mohammed Nasser al-Shihri, the Associated Press asserted that 70 of the original 85 men named on the list remained at large or unaccounted for.